Coronavirus situation in Maharashtra and Punjab is cause of ‘grave concern’, says Centre

 Besides Maharashtra and Punjab, Gujarat and Madhya Pradesh are of concern too, the health ministry said.

 “Gujarat reporting around 1,700 cases daily and Madhya Pradesh around 1500 cases,” Bhushan said.
-“Most cases in Gujarat concentrated in Surat, Ahmedabad, Vadodara, Rajkot and Bhavnagar.
-In Madhya Pradesh, it’s concentrated in Bhopal, Indore, Jabalpur, Ujjain and Betul.”
+“Most cases in Gujarat concentrated in Surat, Ahmedabad, Vadodara, Rajkot and Bhavnagar [districts].
+In Madhya Pradesh, it is concentrated in Bhopal, Indore, Jabalpur, Ujjain and Betul.”

 India on Wednesday registered 47,262 new coronavirus cases.
 With this, India’s tally rose to 1,17,34,058.
 The toll climbed by 275 to 1,60,441.